Writing a CV in English is essential if you are a non-dutch speaker and wish to apply for jobs with international companies.

-List your most recent experience first.
+When writing a CV in English you should list your most recent experience first.
 Give the name of your employer, job title, and what your tasks were and what you achieved.
 A good CV is clear, concise and easy to read.
 Make use of bullet points and headings to provide a clear framework and make the information easy to follow.
 Always include dates and explain any gaps in your CV, for example “Jan – June 2006 Period of unemployment”.

 These are particularly relevant if you were involved in activities where you had leadership responsibilities, or which involved relating to others in a team.
 Similarly if you have published any articles, jointly or by yourself, give details.
 If you have been involved in any type of volunteer work, mention this.
 Prospective employers will often look at the hobbies and interests listed in someone’s resume as it gives them a rounder picture of the candidate and can give vital clues on personality and motivation.